Find Your Perfect School

 (On-campus) Associate in Civil Engineering Drafting and Design

 SAC’s program for aspiring civil drafters requires its students to complete 60 units of courses designed to equip them with crucial skills for the job.
 Graduates become civil engineering drafters and designers employed in construction projects, both public and private sectors.
-Their proficiency in CAD software makes them productive team members with valuable contributions to achieving its goals.
+Their proficiency in CAD software makes them productive team members with valuable contributions to achieving their goals.

 The learning outcomes reflect the strong career-oriented approach used in designing the curriculum.
 Students develop their skills in reading and producing professional-level drawings for civil engineering projects.
 These drawings are made using many types of CAD software that require intensive formal training and hands-on practice.